ListBoxEdit Class

 Selection

+Initially, the list box editor functions in single selection mode: a user can select a single list item at a time.
 Use the SelectionMode property to specify how many items a user can select at once.
-By default, the list box editor functions in single selection mode: a user can select a single list item at a time.

 To obtain a selected item, use the SelectedItem property.
 Each time another item is selected, an editor changes the SelectedIndex property value and raises the SelectedIndexChanged event.